-G. A preliminary proposal for your Senior Exercise.
-It is suggested but not required that your Senior Exercise consist of more than one component, for example, a research paper plus an oral presentation.
+G. A preliminary proposal for your Senior Capstone.
+It is suggested but not required that your Senior Capstone consist of more than one component, for example, a research paper plus an oral presentation.
 One purpose of such a presentation would be to include a group component in your culminating experience; students in conventional majors have more opportunities to interact with one another than do synoptic majors.
 Therefore, it is useful to include something which will be done in company of one's fellow students.

 H. The proposal should be typed, with copies of it and the cover sheet distributed to all of your advisers in addition to the copies for yourself and the Office of the Associate Provost.
 This document will become a permanent part of your College records and should be presented in a form appropriate to that function.